anjensan/knitty/README.md

   (+ a b))       ;; value expression
 ```

 The computation of nodes is started by running the function `yank`.
-When requested nodes are already in the input map -- function just returns the same map.
-If some nodes are missing - they are computed and values are assoc'ed to the resulting map.
+When requested nodes are already in the input map, the function just returns the same map.
+If some nodes are missing, they are computed and values are assoc'ed to the resulting map.

 ```clojure